Jerry24kay/myIgnitedev_Task/README.md

  ## Next step: This is the straightforward app I obtained from the website, and I intend to utilize Node to execute it.
- I created the file igniteapp.js and used this template for a simple website.
+ I used this template for a simple website and created javascript file igniteapp.js

 ```
 const express = require('express')